 Also, your forklift certification and recertification need to be provided by an accredited training program.

 If you need to recertify or renew your forklift license, don’t put it off!
-Our OSHA-compliant forklift training can help you stay certified and licensed.
+Our OSHA Aligned forklift training can help you stay certified and licensed.
 For additional information and trainings, visit our homepage.

 Don’t let that be your company.
 Come to us if your forklift license expired or is about to.
 We can offer you training on: